 Since its creation in 1994 as a state-of-the art technological university with a highly innovative learning model, the UOC is one of the world's premier online universities.

-The UOC's core goal is to be the university of the knowledge society, promoting innovative education, personalized learning, technological leadership and R&I work.
-UOCs research is focused where technology and social & human sciences converge.
-The UOC has two research centres (Internet Interdisciplinary Institute and eHealth Centre), one centre for innovation and learning transformation (eLearn Centre), a Doctoral School and also conducts research in the fields of its seven faculties.
+UOC's core goal is to be the university of the knowledge society, promoting innovative education, personalized learning, technological leadership, R&D work on the information society and eLearning.
+The UOC's research and innovation activity is performed within the Doctoral School and its 52 R&I groups, including the Internet Interdisciplinary Institute (IN3) and the eHealth Center (eHC).
+Finally, the eLearning Innovation Center (eLinC) drives the evolution of our educational model through innovations in digitally-enhanced learning.